 WQL> rate(ts("net.obytes64", source=${host} and zone = "global")) - sum(${zones})

-It can work out the zone, by running dlamd(1m)
+It can work out the zone, by running dlamd(1m) each time it is invoked, and

 mapping the VNIC name to the zone.
 Whilst it’s doing that it also tries to get